onethirteenco/link-in-bio/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+For detailed instructions on how to contribute, please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ## License